Robust and efficient verification of graph states in blind measurement-based quantum computation

-We have proposed a highly robust and efficient protocol for verifying qudit ($d$ is a prime) graph states in the adversarial scenario, which can be applied immediately to verifying blind MBQC.
+Verification of resource graph states in the adversarial scenario is a crucial step in the verification of blind MBQC.
+We have proposed a highly robust and efficient protocol for achieving this task, which applies to any qudit graph state with a prime local dimension.
 To implement this protocol, it suffices to perform simple stabilizer tests based on local Pauli measurements, which is quite appealing to NISQ devices.
-For any given degree of robustness, to verify the target graph state within infidelity $\epsilon$ and significance level $\delta$, only $O(\epsilon^{-1}\ln \delta^{-1})$ tests are required, which achieves the optimal sampling complexity with respect to the system size, infidelity, and significance level.
-Compared with previous protocols, our protocol can reduce the sampling cost dramatically in a realistic scenario; notably, the scaling behavior with respect to the significance level can be improved exponentially.
-Moreover, our main results are easy to understand and apply in practice even without understanding the technical details of the proofs.
-Therefore, our protocol will be instrumental to realizing blind MBQC and many other tasks that employ graph states.
+For any given degree of robustness, to verify the target graph state within infidelity $\epsilon$ and significance level $\delta$, only $O(\epsilon^{-1}\ln \delta^{-1})$ tests are required, which achieves the optimal sample complexity with respect to the system size, infidelity, and significance level.
+Compared with previous protocols, our protocol can reduce the sample cost dramatically in a realistic scenario; notably, the scaling behavior in the significance level can be improved exponentially.